Rams–Vikings rivalry

-The Rams–Vikings rivalry is an NFL rivalry between the Los Angeles Rams and Minnesota Vikings.
+The Rams–Vikings rivalry is a National Football League (NFL) rivalry between the Los Angeles Rams and Minnesota Vikings.

 The rivalry was most heated in the 1970s when the Vikings and Rams faced off in many consequential playoff games.
-To-date, the Vikings are the Rams second most played playoff opponent with seven games and the Rams are tied with the Cowboys as the most played playoff opponent for the Vikings.
+To-date, the Vikings are the Rams second most played playoff opponent with eight games and the Rams are the most played playoff opponent for the Vikings.

-The Vikings lead the all-time series 27–18–1 and are 5–2 in the playoffs.
+The Vikings lead the overall series, 27–20–1.
+The two teams have met eight times in the playoffs, with the Vikings holding a 5–3 lead.